 For more than 40 years, The Red Onion has kept locals happy with a large menu of pizza, burgers and homestyle favorites such as meatloaf and steak tips.
 Nothing fancy, just good cooking and a warm welcome.

 A contemporary, farm-to-table restaurant that fans describe with the same enthusiasm usually reserved for top-rated Portland eateries.
+The menu focuses on comfort food dishes such as roast chicken, mac and cheese, and onion soup, but prepared with modern, fresh twists.
 Reservations are recommended.

-Beer, chili, nachos — in other words all the basics for lunch or apres ski.
+Beer, chili, nachos, bloody Marys — in other words all the basics for lunch or apres ski.

 Open daily: Monday – Wednesday 9 a.m. – 5 p.m.; Thursday – Sunday 11 a.m. – 11 p.m.